Pot-Bouille: Relation to the other Rougon-Macquart novels

 Zola's plan for the Rougon-Macquart novels was to show how heredity and environment worked on members of one family over the course of the Second Empire.

 The family representative in Pot-Bouille is Octave Mouret, first introduced briefly in La fortune des Rougon and playing a larger but background role in La conquête de Plassans.
 Octave is the son of first cousins Marthe Rougon and François Mouret and great-grandson of Adelaïde Fouque (Tante Dide), the ancestress from whom the family members inherit varying degrees of what today might be called obsessive-compulsive disorder.
 Zola describes him in Le docteur Pascal (the last novel) as an example of indirect heredity, bearing a physical resemblance to his uncle Eugène Rougon (Son Excellence Eugène Rougon).
 Like his uncle, Octave is obsessed with power, in the nephew's case over women.
 He is not ruthless or predatory but uses his charm and good looks to captivate women.

 This aspect of his personality is explored further in Au Bonheur des Dames, the next novel, which finds Octave the owner of a giant department store catering to female desire.
 (Octave also appears briefly or is mentioned in La faute de l'Abbé Mouret, La joie de vivre, L'œuvre and Le docteur Pascal.)

 In addition to examining Octave as representative of the Rougon-Macquart line, Zola explores the effects of personal history and environment on the other residents of the apartment building.

 English Translations

 Expurgated

-Pot-Bouille was translated into English by Henry Vizetelly in 1886 and Percy Pinkerton in 1895; both translations are available in reprints.
-There have been other English translations since (as Piping Hot!, Pot Luck, Restless House and Lesson in Love).
-It is the least translated novel of the series along with its prequel The Conquest of the Plassans.
+Pot-Bouille was translated into English anonymously for Henry Vizetelly in 1885 for the first time and the translation is available in reprints.